- How much is the 2015/2016 budget?

 Revenue indicators reflect the uncertainty related to the current economic slowdown that we are experiencing.
 Many of the revenues continue to be impacted by the economic slowdown, particularly the decline in construction activity.
 Tax revenues per capita declined in 2009 for the second consecutive year.
 Property tax limitation measures, flat intergovernmental revenues, excise, and sales tax revenues contributed to the decline.

-Positive signs reported in the Financial Trends Report are that the County continues to adequately maintain roads, buildings, and other assets; fund balance in the Road Fund continues to increase; long-term debt is the lowest it has been since prior to 2004 and short term debt was minimal at the end of 2009.
+Positive signs reported in the Financial Trends Report are that the county continues to adequately maintain roads, buildings, and other assets; fund balance in the Road Fund continues to increase; long-term debt is the lowest it has been since prior to 2004 and short term debt was minimal at the end of 2009.
 Also, most intergovernmental revenues (grants) continue to remain stable and enterprise funds continue to have total revenues and other sources of funds that exceed total expenditures on a consistent basis.
-More detailed information is available in the Financial Overview.
-(PDF)

 State law establishes the general requirements of Clark County’s budget process.
 By law, many revenues must be spent in specific ways.
 This limits how we can spend or cut costs to balance our budget.

 The Budget Office facilitates development of the budget.
 All department heads and elected officials develop and submit their budget requests by early September in the first year of the biennium (even numbered years).
-After their requests are reviewed, the County Administrator recommends a budget to the Board of Clark County Commissioners (BOCC) in early November.
+After their requests are reviewed, the County Manager recommends a budget to the Board of County Councilors (BOCC) in early November.
 From there the BOCC holds hearings to adopt a budget.
-The Departments' original budget requests as well as the County Administrator's recommended budgets are published.
-The Auditor's Office maintains legal responsibility and authority for overseeing and controlling the expenditure of money once it has been budgeted by the Commissioners.
-Learn more about the budget process.
-(PDF)
+The departments' original budget requests as well as the County Managerr's recommended budgets are published.
+The Auditor's Office maintains legal responsibility and authority for overseeing and controlling the expenditure of money once it has been budgeted by the councilors.

 15. When and how is the budget adopted?

-The voters of Clark County elect 25 officials, including 3 County Commissioners, 10 Superior Court Judges, 6 District Court Judges, an Assessor, a Treasurer, an Auditor, a Prosecuting Attorney, a Sheriff and a County Clerk.
+The voters of Clark County elect 27 officials, including five county councilors (as of November 2015), 10 Superior Court judges, six District Court judges, an Assessor, a Treasurer, an Auditor, a Prosecuting Attorney, a Sheriff and a County Clerk.

-The Board of Commissioners appoints a County Administrator, who acts as the chief administrative officer for the county.
-Reporting to the County Administrator are the heads of 15 non-elected departments: Board of Equalization, Budget, Community Development, Community Planning, Community Services, Environmental Services, Geographic Information System, Information Services, Public Health, General Services, Human Resources, Medical Examiner, Public Information and Outreach, and Public Works.
-Learn more about the county's organization and responsibilities.
-(PDF)
+The Board of County Councilors hires a County Manager to oversea daily county operations.
+Reporting to the County Manager are the heads of 14 non-elected departments: Board of Equalization, Budget, Community Development, Community Planning, Community Services, Environmental Services, Geographic Information System, Information Services, Public Health, General Services, Human Resources, Medical Examiner, Public Information and Outreach, and Public Works.